 There's is an abundance of open space, hiking trails, great schools and charm.
 Locals know that Silver Creek is a great place to raise a family.

-While some people may say that the area is energized by new growth and rapid changes, Silver Creek somehow retains its old-fashioned charm and authenticity to provide a tranquil life for your family
+While some people may say that the area is energized by new growth and rapid changes, Silver Creek value comes from its welcoming warm atmosphere, where neighbors participate enjoying various spectacular amenities enjoying a great convenient location.

 Connect with the past, present and future in Silver Creek Valley, one of the most charming neighborhood you'll find in the San Jose area.

 Every home buyer has a wish when looking for a home, while not all of them are granted, the ‘feel good magic’ happens when they start seeing homes around neighborhoods of this beautiful valley.

 Is the people what makes this place a little different from others, It's a great place to live.

 Neighbors welcome you with open arms and share indiscriminately the beauty and charm that Silver Creek has to offer.

 Today I would like to point out specifically about Homes are More Affordable in 44 out of 50 States